My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 1/25/08 = Yesterday, the utility sink in the garage began leaking out of the bottom drain area.
 We have shut off the water, but need to have this fixed ASAP, as contractors use this sink to wash up. = BROKEN PART FOUND AND FIXED QUICKLY!

 Due to the fact that two framers were called out to inspect the wood frame 2 X 4's on both sides of the house (due to hardi-plank buckling on the outside of both sides of the house), the "blown in" insulation in the attic was compressed down and moved around to the point that I can see the ceiling of rooms in some areas.
 Please have more insulation blown in to insure proper insulation of the attic once the framers come back to be told exactly where to look on the outside of the sides of the house, so they can determine where to put additional 2 X 4 bracing to eliminate the buckled areas.
 This "Buckled Hardi-Plank" issue was part of the original 67 repair items given to Dave for "production repair" follow up. = RYLAND HAS AGREED TO BLOW MORE INSULATION IN SHALLOW AREAS, ONCE THE FRAMERS COME BACK OUT.
 (UPDATE - On 4/9/08 framers came out unexpectedly, and I told builder in an email to have them come the following week.)
+More insulation was finally put in on 10/31/08 after the warped hardi-plank was fixed.

 2/9/08 = 1.
 When the "stand alone shower" people come out to switch out the rollers, and/or glass door for the master bedroom shower, please have them reverse the doors in our second bath tub/shower, as the handles to open the glass doors on the inside are located on the door that leads to the toilet.
 I think the hardware and the doors can be easily switched around so that the handles on the inside are for the door that leads to the floor in front of the toilet.
 Please reverse the doors on the "stand alone shower" in the master bath too. = NOT DONE AS OF 4/18/08, BUT I LEARNED THAT THE DOORS CAN'T BE REVERSED DUE TO WATER FROM SHOWER HEAD COMING THROUGH.
 ADDITIONAL METAL HANDLES NEED TO BE INSTALLED ON BOTH SHOWER DOORS TO SOLVE THE PROBLEM.
+These were finally put in many months later.

 2. While we had the guy who fixes the plastic drains in the vanity sinks out once before, please send him again with a replacement for the drain plug in the secondary bath as it is scratched up compared to the ones in the master bath.
 He said to my wife that that is the way they all are, and that is not true, as the master vanity drain plugs are fine. =DONE end of 3/08.